 A single line of what’s to follow

 The same is true for all the other enclosures like the response card and any other details cards.
 Resist the urge to be too wordy (websites are perfect for all the other details you want to include!), and focus only on the essential information.

 Additionally, response cards should also be carefully thought out.

 Traditionally you see a card with a “M____________” and it’s really quite confusing to most people.
 What are you supposed to do?
 Well, you’re supposed to write your names there.
 Not really that obvious at all, right?

 Instead, I recommend a more straightforward or creative approach.
 Either request in plain words that they write their names, or write it there for them!
 Something I’ve done for clients is actually hand-calligraph the invited guests names on each rsvp card to avoid any confusion about who’s invited.

 Bottom line is, as you're dreaming up a gorgeous suite and design to set the tone for your big day, don't forget that the invitation serves a purpose: communicating essential information.
 Keep things clear and eliminate confusion.

-Next up in the Wedding Invitation how-to series: Customizing your design
+Next up: Customizing your design

 Want more eye-catching wedding ideas delivered to your inbox?